remisany/RemiSany_12_28072021/README.md

 ### BACKEND
 - Backend using [Node.js](https://nodejs.org/en/).
-- To get the [backend API](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard), fork this repo and follow the instructions.
+- To get the backend API, fork [this repository](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) and follow the instructions.

 ## Further information